 - Dual diagnosis assessment and treatment of co-occurring mental health disorders that fuel codependency

 When you know that something’s wrong, but your partner won’t support your effort to change, it’s vital to get assistance.
-Therapists have the training to help you deal with the substance abuse as well as the relationship struggles you’re facing.
+Therapists have the training to help you deal with the substance use as well as the relationship struggles you’re facing.
 Don’t put off overcoming codependency and search for young adult rehab programs.
 Get help today by calling Red Oak Recovery at 866-457-7590.